aio-libs/aioodbc/README.rst

 compatible with Python older then 3.5.
 Internally *aioodbc* employ threads to avoid blocking the event loop, btw threads_ are not that bad as you think :)

+**aioodbc** fully compatible and tested with uvloop_.
+Take a look on a test suite, all tests are executed with both: default and uvloop_.

 Supported Databases
 -------------------